DuendeLogico/RepData_PeerAssessment1/README.md

 ## Introduction
+This is the exercise for the Peer Assessment 1 in Coursera "Reproducible Research" Course.
+Below there is a copy of the original instructions:

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a